-3.1 Formalities
+4.2 Formalities

-Once you have found an internship, you will have to start the administrative process of your internship in Osiris Case.
-This is where all formal documents regarding your internship will be uploaded.
-First, you, the host supervisor and the internship coordinator from GEO have to agree on the formalities of your internship by means of the Internship Contract.
-In addition, you and your GEO supervisor have to make agreements related to your learning process, content and planning of the internship.
+Before the internship starts, you, the host supervisor and the internship coordinator from the chair group have to agree on the formalities of your internship.
+These agreements are stated in the Internship Agreement.
+In addition, you and your WU supervisor have to make agreements related to your learning process, content and planning of the internship.
 These agreements are written down in the Learning Agreement in Osiris.
-Finally, it is advised that you, your host and GEO supervisors make final, more detailed agreements concerning the content and planning of your internship that can be written down in an Internship Plan.
+Finally, it is advised that you, your host and WU supervisors make final, more detailed agreements concerning the content and planning of your internship that can be written down in an Internship Plan.

-3.1.1 Internship Contract
+4.2.1 Internship Agreement

-The Internship Agreement for Academic Education from the Universities of the Netherlands (UNL; see Appendix V, or GEO Internship Brightspace) is the preferred contract to use for your internship.
+The Internship Agreement for Academic Education from the Universities of the Netherlands (UNL; see Appendix VI) is the preferred contract to use for your internship.
 This must be signed by you, the host organisation and the internship coordinator.
 An important aspect of the internship agreement is to record agreements concerning confidentiality and data management.
 Some companies want you to sign an extra contract in addition to the UNL agreement.
-In that case please see the checklist in Appendix III for tips and potential bottlenecks related to the internship contract and discuss the contract with your internship coordinator.
-This Appendix III also includes guidelines for a separate NDA (Non-Disclosure Agreement), if applicable.
-It is your responsibility to ensure that you and your host supervisor sign the contract in time, after which your GEO supervisor signs your internship contract.
-Once all parties have signed, please send it to the internship coordinator Chih-Chen Trista Lin (chihchentrista.lin@wur.nl) for approval.
-After approval, you will have to submit the contract to Osiris.
+In that case please see the checklist in Appendix II for tips and potential bottlenecks related to the internship contract and discuss the contract with your internship coordinator.
+This Appendix II also includes guidelines for a separate NDA (Non-Disclosure Agreement), if applicable.

-For companies that insist on using their own contract instead of the UNL Internship Agreement, the internship coordinator Chih-Chen Trista Lin checks the company contract using the checklist in Appendix III.
+For companies that insist on using their own contract instead of the UNL Internship Agreement, the internship coordinator checks the company contract using the checklist in Appendix II.
 An additional check with the legal services of the specific science group is required if the internship coordinator has doubts about the company contract.
-You should factor in at least four extra weeks for this check, but potentially much longer if the contract contains problematic clauses for the WU and internship provider legal departments to work out.
+You should factor in at least two extra weeks for this check, but potentially much longer if the contract contains problematic clauses for the WU and internship provider legal departments to work out.
 You, the host supervisor and the internship coordinator of the chair group need to sign the contract.
 You can contact the internship coordinator if you have questions about the contract.